colinta/StrangeCase/README.rst

 IMAGE PROCESSOR
 ---------------

-The image processor uses PIL to create thumbnails.
+The image processor uses Pillow to create thumbnails.
 The usual way to do this is to specify the thumbnail size in a parent folder config, and then set `type: image` on all the image files.
 This is done in the image folder's config.yaml file::